AMI-system/amber-inferences/README.md

 conda install pytorch torchvision torchaudio pytorch-cuda=12.4 -c pytorch -c nvidia
 ```

 Next, you need to install timm.
-The installation of timm needs to be completed using pip to avoid overwriting the GPU configuration of torch.
+The installation of timm needs to be completed using `pip` to avoid overwriting the GPU configuration of torch.

 ```bash
 pip install timm
 ```

-Now, if you have not already done so, clone this repository, and checkout to the `dev` brach
+If you have not already done so, clone this repository, and checkout the `dev` branch.

 ```bash
 git clone https://github.com/AMI-system/amber-inferences.git